Making 2.5 lakhs per project when I was a first-year student working from my dorm room at NIT Rourkela was kind of a big deal.

 Because you have a track record of being there for them ready to help whenever they need help!

-B2B sales are about creating value for your target audience and building a relationship rather than a selfish approach of only focusing on closing more deals.
+B2B sales techniques are about creating value for your target audience and building a relationship rather than a selfish approach of only focusing on closing more deals.

 It can be hard to wrap your head around this approach at first but